In Fiscal Year 2001, the United States Department of Agriculture

 (USDA) was charged with implementing a monitoring program to collect information regarding the incidence, number, and species of important foodborne pathogens and indicator organisms on domestic and imported fresh fruit and vegetables.
 USDA's Agricultural Marketing Service

 MDP was primarily designed to provide data on microbial presence in order to establish a microbial baseline to assess the risks of contamination, if any, in the domestic food supply.
-The data is used to establish "benchmarks" by which to evaluate the efficacy of procedures to reduce or eliminate harmful foodborne microorganisms.
-The data is provided to stakeholders for decision-making purposes (e.g., Federal and State public health agencies, growers, processors, retail stores, and food handlers).
+The data was used to establish "benchmarks" by which to evaluate the efficacy of procedures to reduce or eliminate harmful foodborne microorganisms.
+The data was provided to stakeholders for decision-making purposes (e.g., Federal and State public health agencies, growers, processors, retail stores, and food handlers).

 The data generated from MDP are available to Federal and State Public Health agencies and industry for food safety decision-making purposes, risk modeling, and trend analyses.
 The information can also be used to establish benchmarks by which to evaluate the efficacy of good agricultural and manufacturing practices to reduce or eliminate harmful foodborne microorganisms and thus improve the quality and safety of the fresh produce supply.